 Write or post the word responsibility on the board.
 As a class, discuss what it means and suggest some examples.
 Then, post the following definition:

 Responsibility: To strive to know and to do what is best rather than what is most popular or expedient.
 A responsible person is trustworthy for making decisions in the best long-term interests of people and the best outcomes for the work to be done.

 Show students the photo on the following page.
 Ask: In this photo, what specific items or actions illustrate “responsibility”?
 Allow time for students to closely examine details of the photograph and to discuss it.
 (Note: They may observe the gentleman reading at his desk, in a posture that indicates close focus on what he is doing; the large collection of books, noting the expense this represents at that time; the neatness with which the books and desk are arranged; the multiple items on the desk may indicate that he takes responsibility for bills to be paid, letters to which he should respond, etc.)

 Explain: One place that represents Frederick Douglass’s responsibility is his home (now a National Historic Site in Washington, D.C.), and especially his library.
 See if students make the connection between the mention of Frederick Douglass and the photo they just examined.

 - Distribute a plain sheet of paper (8.5” x 11” or larger) to each student.
 Instruct them to fold it into fourths and then unfold, so that they have four sections to their paper.
 Have students do a quick-draw of each section, one at a time, as follows:

 - the school

 - another place where you regularly spend time

 - Assign students to groups of 4 or 5.
-Distribute to each small group of students a set of colored pencils.
+Distribute to each small group of students a set of colored pencils (at least three different colors).
 Instruct them as follows: